murphygroup/docker-cellorganizer/README.md

 Cell types for which generative models for at least some organelles have been built include human HeLa cells, mouse NIH 3T3 cells, and Arabidopsis protoplasts.
 Planned projects include mouse T lymphocytes and rat PC12 cells.

+### CellOrganizer Releases

+#### CellOrganizer v2.6.0

+##### Release Highlights

+* SBML Spatial 3 Level 1 draft 0.90 support.
+Included a new synthesis output option named 'SBMLSpatial' that saves a synthetic image as an SBML instance.
+* OME-TIFF support.
+Included a new synthesis output options named 'OMETIFF' that saves a synthetic image as an OME-TIFF Bioformats.
+* T cell models.
+Included a new model class/type called standardized_voxels/standardized-map half-ellipsoid which is used to model the protein distribution of T cell movies, given annotations of the synapse.

 ## About the Docker container

 To build a container using the `Dockerfile` in this repository, run the command